 Next, in a separate, very large stainless steel mixing bowl, we’ll mix together the eggs and milk, and add the soup mix, brown sugar, ketchup, and mustard.
 Next we’ll use a 4 cup liquid measure to portion out the ketchup/egg “goop” between the four pans of meat and bread crumbs.
 Wearing gloves, we then mix together the meat, breadcrumbs, and goop.
 We bake the meatloaf for approximately one hour at 350º on convection roast.
 We use a meat thermometer to test for doneness.
 We take it out at 155º knowing it will heat up to at least 160º as it rests on the counter.

-This meal consists of (clockwise): meatloaf, string beans and potatoes, bread pudding with peaches for dessert, tomato basil salad, and sautéed cabbage.
 The gorgeous eggs in the above photo were part of a weekly egg donation to TNFP by Sgt Twana Chick, who at the time of this photo, was the West Precinct Community Affairs Coordinator for the Metro Police Department.
 Sgt Chick is an example of one of the many fine citizens and businesses in Nashville who help feed the hungry with their marvelous food donations.